nstroude1/configure-ad/README.md

 <p>
 The Virtual Network acts as a network in a data center in which you can isolate, scale or change the availability at the touch of a button.
-  1. Again, from the Azure homepage hover over the virtual network icon and select create.
+  A. Again, from the Azure homepage hover over the virtual network icon and select create.
-  2. Choose the resource group to put the network in, name the virtual network
+  B. Choose the resource group to put the network in, name the virtual network
-  3. Click review and create/create
+  C. Click review and create/create
 </p>
 <br />